googleapis/google-api-php-client/docs/oauth-web.md

 The code snippet below creates a `Google_Client()` object, which defines the parameters in the authorization request.

 That object uses information from your **client_secret.json** file to identify your application.
-(See [creating authorization credentials](#creatingcred) for more about that file.)
 The object also identifies the scopes that your application is requesting permission to access and the URL to your application's auth endpoint, which will handle the response from Google's OAuth 2.0 server.
 Finally, the code sets the optional access_type and include_granted_scopes parameters.

 For example, this code requests read-only, offline access to a user's Google Drive: